LiLabAtVT/SAMPLS/README.md

 ## Scripts

+The following scripts are implemented in Google Colab in March 2024

 Step 1: Running Vanilla SAM on images + prompt engineering

 Step 2: Finetune SAM using results collected from Step 1 and finetuned prompt engineering